alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-09-03-ruling-on-muslims-who-cannot-practice-their-rites-publicly.md

 category: [fatwas,hijrah]
 lang: en
 locale: en
-excerpt: "It is impermissible to reside in a country where the Muslims are prevented from performing the Islamic rituals.
+summary: "It is impermissible to reside in a country where the Muslims are prevented from performing the Islamic rituals.
 If possible, the person should migrate to another country where Muslims are a majority and where they can perform the Islamic rituals overtly and find the means to cooperate with Muslims in righteousness and piety."
 muftis:
   chairman:
     - name: Shaykh Abdul-Aziz ibn Baz